jt14den/SWC-Cheatsheets/openrefine-sql.md

 Create a table named Family.
 Make fields for a unique identifier,  first and last names, and age.
 Add a record for yourself, and one for a family member.

+-- Create the table.  id is my unique identifier (a number).  age is also a number.
+The names will be text fields.
 CREATE TABLE Family (id integer, firstname text, lastname text, age integer);

+-- Insert two records
 INSERT INTO Family VALUES(1, 'James', 'Mickley', 34);
 INSERT INTO Family VALUES(2, 'Peter', 'Mickley', 28);

 ### Exporting a Database
 - We can save a database as an SQL file, which can be shared and imported in another database